Ericsson/ecaudit/CONTRIBUTING.md

 With Intellij IDEA you'll get a good setup, more or less, out of the box.
-From a fresh clone of the repository, navigate to the project root and do ```idea .&``` This way Intellij will pick up some of the project settings which are included in git repository.
+From a fresh clone of the repository, navigate to the project root and do ```idea .&``` This way Intellij will pick up some project settings which are included in git repository.
 The rest will be generated as need by Intellij.

-It is of course possible to setup the project with other IDEs as well, but you'll have to figure it out on your own.
+It is of course possible to set up the project with other IDEs as well, but you'll have to figure it out on your own.

-In general we're adopting the same code style and project settings as Apache Cassandra itself.
+In general, we're adopting the same code style and project settings as Apache Cassandra itself.

 ## Build & Test

-If you're looking to contribute to ecAudit you should sign up on [Travis](https://travis-ci.org/) and [Coveralls](https://coveralls.io/), and enable builds and reports on your own fork of ecAudit.
+The project is integrated with GitHub Actions and [Codecov](https://app.codecov.io/gh).
-This allow you to verify your patch before you create a pull request.
+This allows you to verify your patch before you create a pull request.

 The project is using Maven for build, test and deployment.
 The repository is divided in a few different Maven modules that make out the ecAudit plug-in and tools.